 - Contact details: First and last name, postal address, email address, telephone number, website (if available) and bank account details.

-- Proof of domicile and permanent residence in Germany at the time of application and for the duration of the funding (copy of front and back sides of the ID card).
+- Proof of domicile and permanent residence in Germany at the time of application and for the duration of the funding (prerequisite).

 - Short biography including artistic training and/or previous experience in working with the material glass, as well as publications and exhibitions (1-2 pages in an A4 format).

 - Statement outlining the reasons and goals for the trip as well as the resulting expectations (at most 1-2 pages in an A4 format).

 - Illustrations of 4-5 previous works.

 Applicants for a scholarship do not need to have been accepted to a course at Pilchuck Glass School in the first step.